kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 Encodings employed for BinaryCIF.
 Source: [BinaryCIF paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008247)
 {:.figcaption}

-There are a few additional ones that you can read up on in the specification on GitHub, but mostly the same encodings as in MMTF were used.
+There are a few additional ones that you can read up on in the specification on GitHub, but mostly the same encodings were used as in MMTF

 ## Input Data for Machine Learning Algorithms

-We discussed how protein structures are stored in databases; with that done, let us talk about how they are represented in machine learning algorithms.
+We've discussed how protein structures are stored in databases; with that done, let us talk about how they are represented in machine learning algorithms.

 ### Amino acid encodings